oduold/topupmama/README.md

 ### Installing The API

-- Download the [zip file](https://github.com/oduold/topmama/archive/refs/heads/main.zip) or Clone this project.
+- Download the [zip file](https://github.com/oduold/topupmama/archive/refs/heads/main.zip) or Clone this project.
 If you require more information on how you can do this, look into the following documentation on [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 If you prefer GUI based solution look into [Cloning and forking repositories from GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop).
 I prefer the command line.

 ```
-git clone git@github.com:oduold/topmama.git
+git clone git@github.com:oduold/topupmama.git
 ```

 - The REST API is implemented using Laravel lumen.
 Lumen utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
 So, before using the REST API, make sure you have [Composer](https://getcomposer.org/) installed on your machine.

-- Change directory to topmama directory after cloning the project
+- Change directory to topupmama directory after cloning the project

 ```
-cd topmama
+cd topupmama
 ```

 - Run composer update.
 Verify you have the system requirements mentioned above